mikehouse/Kinopub-IPA-Resign/Readme.md

 1. Find paired to MacOS your Apple TV in `Apple Configurator` app (https://apps.apple.com/us/app/apple-configurator/id1037126344?mt=12)
 2. Drag and Drop there resigned IPA file
 3. Done

+### Problem to Find/Pair Apple TV to MacOS ?

+Here is my gist with full description how to pair Apple TV using Xcode https://gist.github.com/mikehouse/01ffe9ce1a5793406150f7b2fd15abbc

 ### Why ?